-OCC also regularly engage with TVP Detective Chief Inspector (Road Policing) via one-to-one meetings with the Director of Environment and Highways providing an overview of Vision Zero progress and road safety issues.
-This is an opportunity to engage with the Thames Valley Police both strategically and operationally.
-2. That the Council should continue to engage with Thames Valley Police in order to Accepted OCC will continue to engage with TVP to encourage the enforcement of speed limits in several ways.
-There are the day-to-day operational highway management discussions that take place between OCC, Oxfordshire Fire & Rescue service and TVP and these include the enforcement of speed if required.
-TVP is also always a statutory consultee on Vision Zero and OCC's highway scheme consultations, including highway schemes where there are speed limit changes. encourage enforcement of speed limits.
+Meeting date Item Action/recommendation Responsible person Timescale Last reviewed Update/response and TVP and these include the enforcement of speed if required.
+TVP is also always a statutory consultee on Vision Zero and OCC's highway scheme consultations, including highway schemes where there are speed limit changes.
 Commitments have also been made by TVP for partnership working with OCC into the installation of new speed enforcement equipment, including average speed camera systems.
 Detailed work is in progress for the provision of a combined speed and red-light safety camera system at A40 Oxford Northern Bypass, at its junction with Barton Fields Road.
 It is expected this will be operational Spring 2025.
 Vision Zero has the 20mph programme and the Speed management programmes which both focus on the delivery of specific speed limit schemes.
 The Speed Management Programme is currently carrying out a review of all Oxfordshire's A & B rural road network, as speed across the rural network is a factor in many rural road collisions.
-The intention of the review is to systematically analyse Oxfordshire's A & B roads area by area to understand where speed limit reductions will be most beneficial.
-This is planned to be completed by end of next financial year 2025/26 Currently there also are several Vision Zero schemes being developed as part of the Speed management programme which will involve speed limit discussions with TVP: A40 Oxford Northern Bypass / Barton Fields junction Safety Cameras A4260 Speed limit review (A4260 between Kidlington and Banbury)
+The intention of the review is to systematically analyse Oxfordshire's A & B roads area by area to

+Meeting date ltem Action/recommendation Responsible person Timescale Last reviewed Update/response understand where speed limit reductions will be most beneficial.
+This is planned to be completed by end of next financial year 2025/26 Currently there also are several Vision Zero schemes being developed as part of the Speed management programme which will involve speed limit discussions with TVP: A40 Oxford Northern Bypass / Barton Fields junction Safety Cameras A4260 Speed limit review (A4260 between Kidlington and Banbury) A4074 Speed limit review A40 Burford to Asthall speed limit review A420 Bessels Leigh 50mph extension identify additional powers that would support delivery of responsibilities and Vision Zero ambitions and request that Government considers implementing them.
+Paul Fermer; Sean Rooney; Caroline Coyne 25/09/2024 Partial Response There will be an annual review report submitted to Cabinet (April'25) on the Vision Zero Programme, and we will identify additional local authority powers following that as the annual review report will provide the data and evidence on the areas where additional powers would have the most benefit for Vision Zero delivery.